Hazem-Atya/terraform-lab/01-terraform-VM/readme.md

 ```
 resource_group_name = "example-resources"
 ```
-# 5- Outputs
+# 4- Outputs
-OUtputs some values from our resources.
+Outputs some values from our resources.
-We first create a file named `output.tf`, where we specify the desired outputs (for example athe public ip address)
+We first create a file named `output.tf`, where we specify the desired outputs (for example the public ip address)
 ```
 output "public_ip"{
     value= azurerm_public_ip.my_public_ip.ip_address